How much do polished concrete floors cost?

 Polished concrete floors are waterproof.
-During installation, grinding and sealing creates a protective surface which does not absorb water.
+During installation, grinding and sealing create a protective surface that does not absorb water.

 Does Polished Concrete Scratch Easily?

-Polished concrete flooring extremely strong and does not chip or scratch easily.
+Polished concrete flooring is extremely strong and does not chip or scratch easily.

 DIY Concrete Polishing Cost